+Anorexia Nervosa is an eating disorder that causes people to have an obsessive fear of gaining weight, which leads to distorted body image and difficulty maintaining healthy body weight.
 Two subtypes of Anorexia Nervosa exist: the restricting subtype and the binge-eating/purging subtype.
-Individuals with the restricting subtype maintain their low body weight by significantly limiting their food intake.
-In the binge-eating/purging subtype, individuals restrict their food intake and routinely engage in binge-eating and/or purging behaviors.
-These behaviors may include self-induced vomiting, compulsive exercise, and abuse of laxatives, diuretics or enemas.
-Restriction of energy intake relative to an individual’s requirements leads to a significantly low body weight that can cause severe medical complications.
+If you struggle with the restricting subtype, you may maintain low body weight by significantly limiting food intake.
+Those who experience the binge-eating/purging subtype may restrict their food intake and routinely engage in binge-eating and/or purging behaviors.
+These behaviors may include self-induced vomiting, compulsive exercise and abuse of laxatives, diuretics or enemas.